Close

 • Asymmetry– Differences between the right and left sides or unevenness of the skin.

-• Swelling– Swelling after Belt Lipectomy surgery is normal.
+• Swelling– Swelling after a Belt Lipectomy surgery is normal.
 However, in some cases, the swelling may take several months to resolve.

 • Circulation– Circulation may be poor in some areas of the skin around the surgical area.
 This may lead to a loss of skin and a wound that needs to be dressed until healed.
 These wounds may require further surgery until fully healed.